WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/password-cracking.md

 2. **SecLists** - Collection of multiple wordlists for security testing
 3. **HashesOrg** - Repository of real-world password leaks
 4. **CrackStation** - Very large wordlist (15GB uncompressed)

+> **Legal and Ethical Considerations:** Some wordlist sources (particularly those containing "real-world password leaks") may include data from unauthorized breaches.
+The use of such lists may have legal implications depending on your jurisdiction.
+Always verify the legality of using specific wordlists in your region, use them only for authorized security testing with proper documentation, and consider using curated or synthetically generated datasets when possible.

 ### Common Default Passwords